 "Oh, Highness, my sincerest apologies for not recognizing you at first!
 Why, with those simple clothes on, I had no idea at first!"

 Blinking, the boy replied with a flabbergasted expression on his face, "But, I'm not any kind of royalty, I swear!
 I'm just someone that came into your shop, because I wanted to ask for a job—"

-The boy stood there, blinking with a flabbergasted expression on his face.
-"Uh…no, this isn't a joke.
+The boy stood there with a baffled look on his face.
+"Uh… no, this isn't a joke.
 I'm serious!
-You've got to be mistaking me for someone else, because I don't have a clue who this 'Mytho' person is, but it sure isn't me!"
+You've got to be mistaking me for someone else, because I don't have a clue who this 'Mytho' person is!"

 The baker guffawed.
 "Hilarious!
 Ingenious!
 You've really thought this out!"

 Trutho took a long, deep, trembling breath, and exhaled slowly.
 There was no use losing one's head just because someone else had misplaced his.
 If this baker really was that dense, then he might as well just play along.
 "All right, um… yeah, that's right, you've got me."
 Thinking quickly, Trutho added, "Well, I thought I might stop by and, well… sample some of your merchandise, if it wasn't too much trouble…"

 "Oh, no, your Highness, it would be an honor!" he exclaimed, seizing a bunch of different kinds of breads and pieces of cakes and practically shoving them in Trutho's hands.
 "Please, try anything you want, even the entire store if you wish!"

 Sometime later, when the sun was starting to take its leave, the Mytho lookalike exited the bakery, still munching on a last piece of baked wheat bread.
 That could have turned out a whole lot worse.
 I suppose I should feel guilty, taking food in some royal's name, but if that's the way I'll get my daily 'bread' so to say, then that's the way it's gotta be…